What is Scottish Country Dancing?

 Royal Scottish Country Dance Society

 RSCDS Twin Cities Branch is a Tapestry rental partner with a long-standing relationship that goes back many years.
 RSCDS has shared space with Tapestry since the mid-1990s and has always shared the goal of creating opportunities for sharing the joy of dance and music.

 For most of RSCDS members, the social dance evenings, usually with live music, and two formal balls, are the real highlights of each year.
 Members also do performances at various venues around the Twin Cities.

 SCD is popular around the world!
 Despite the origins and continued connection with Scotland, most Scottish country dancers aren’t actually Scottish.
 There are groups across Europe, North America, Australia, and New Zealand, and places as far flung as Japan and South Africa.
 Here in the Twin Cities, the RSCDS community includes about 80 members, ranging in age from teens to seniors and with previous dance experience ranging from zero to extensive.
 Fer Horn, Ed Stern, and Jamie Berg are among familiar Tapestry international folk and Contra dancers you might see on Monday evenings.

-By Lara Friedman-Shedlov, a teacher and past chair of the RSCDS Twin Cities Branch.
+Info provided by Lara Friedman-Shedlov, a teacher and past chair of the RSCDS Twin Cities Branch, and Fer Horn.